 Now you can add Auto Responses and assign them to queues using the Queues ↔ Auto Responses management screen.
 Your OTRS installation already contains some automatic responses, you can use or edit them instead of create new ones.

 The customer requests can be categorize into services.
-If you would like to use this possibility, then create some Services and assign Service Level Agreements to the services.
-Furthermore, you can set the Customer Users ↔ Services relations.
+If you would like to use this possibility, then create some Services and set the Customer Users ↔ Services relations.
+Furthermore, Service Level Agreements can be assign to the services.

 Now you can add some notifications to be received by agents, if particular events occur.
 You can do this in the Ticket Notifications screen.